radio tower.

 If you want to sell at the swap meet, you MUST be a NARC member.
 There is no pre-registration.
 All table rentals, admission tickets and membership renewals will be handled at the meet.
 The school provides all the seller tables and sellers rent them for $10 each on a first come, first served basis.

-Entrance to the school is through the main front doors (towards the left in the photo).
-From there, take the first hallway to the right, go past the first lunch room (with round tables) and proceed to the second lunchroom (with rectangular tables).
-Our access to the room begins at 8 A.M. and members who will be selling will be admitted as soon after that as the registration table is ready, allowing them time to haul their merchandise in and set it up on their table before the doors open to buyers at 9:00 A.M.
+Enter the school through the main front doors (to the left in the photo).
+From there, follow the sign to take the first hallway to the right, go past the first lunch room (with round tables) and proceed to the second lunchroom (with rectangular tables).
+Access to the room begins at 8 A.M. and members who will be selling will be admitted as soon after that as the registration table is ready, allowing them time to haul their merchandise in and set it up on their table before the doors open to buyers at 9:00 A.M.

 The school does not supply any rolling carts.